Natasha Fyles

-Natasha Kate Fyles (born 26 May 1978) is an Australian politician and former teacher serving as the 12th and current chief minister of the Northern Territory and minister for Health.
-She has been the leader of the Northern Territory branch of the Australian Labor Party (ALP) since May 2022 and a member of the Northern Territory Legislative Assembly (MLA) for the division of Nightcliff since August 2012.
-She previously served as 22nd attorney-general of the Norther Territory and the territory’s minister for Justice from 2016 to 2020.
+Natasha Kate Fyles (born 26 May 1978) is an Australian politician and former teacher who served as the 12th Chief Minister of the Northern Territory and Minister for Health.
+She was the leader of the Northern Territory branch of the Australian Labor Party (ALP) from May 2022 until her resignation in December 2023.
+She was a member of the Northern Territory Legislative Assembly (MLA) for the division of Nightcliff from 2012 until her defeat at the 2024 election.
+She previously served as 22nd attorney-general of the Northern Territory and the territory's minister for Justice from 2016 to 2020.

 Prior to her election, Fyles trained as a teacher at the University of Canberra, and has worked as a physical education teacher and swimming coach.
-She is married to Paul Archbold and has two children.
+She is married to Peter Fyles and has two children.

-Fyles was part of Labor’s landslide victory in the 2016 Northern Territory election and was reelected as the member for Nightcliff in the 2020 election holding the largest majority in the Northern Territory.
-Fyles is currently the Minister for Health, Minister for Tourism and Hospitality, Minister for Racing, Gaming and Licensing, Minister for Alcohol Policy, Minister for Major Events, Minister for the National Resilience Centre and Leader of Government Business.
+Fyles was part of Labor's landslide victory in the 2016 Northern Territory election and was reelected as the member for Nightcliff in the 2020 election holding the largest majority in the Northern Territory.
+Fyles was the Minister for Health, Minister for Tourism and Hospitality, Minister for Racing, Gaming and Licensing, Minister for Alcohol Policy, Minister for Major Events, Minister for the National Resilience Centre and Leader of Government Business.

 Following Michael Gunner's resignation from the role of Chief Minister on 10 May 2022, Fyles was elected as his replacement by the Labor caucus on 13 May 2022.
+She resigned on 19 December 2023 amid conflict-of-interest allegations due to her holding undisclosed shares in fracking and mining companies whose projects were greenlit during her tenure.

 Early life and career

 Fyles was born in Darwin in 1978 at the old Darwin hospital and grew up in the Northern suburbs.
-She completed her teaching degree at the University of Canberra and then returned to Darwin, teaching at St Mary’s Primary School for five years and was actively involved in School Sports NT during this time.
+She completed her teaching degree at the University of Canberra and then returned to Darwin, teaching at St Mary's Primary School for five years and was actively involved in School Sports NT during this time.

-After travelling and working overseas she returned to the Territory as Executive Director of Royal Life Saving Society NT delivering water safety programs across the Territory in both urban and remote centres in the Northern Territory and also in the neighbouring Republic of Timor- Leste.
+After travelling and working overseas, she returned to the Territory as executive director of Royal Life Saving Society NT, delivering water safety programs across the Northern Territory in both urban and remote centres and also in neighbouring East Timor.

 Natasha joined the Australian Labor Party in 1993.
 She is aligned with Labor Left.